-While interest rates have been at record low levels in recent years, this low interest rate environment likely will not continue indefinitely.
-At December 31, 2019, approximately \$3.3 billion and \$0.3 billion of principal amounts outstanding under the Term Loan Facility and the Revolving Credit Facility (each as defined in Note 14.
-Debt in the Consolidated Financial Statements included in Part IV, Item 15 of this report), respectively, bear interest at variable rates.
-Any future borrowings by the Company could also have variable interest rates.
+While interest rates have been at record low levels in recent years (most recently as a result of economic conditions resulting from the COVID-19 pandemic), this low interest rate environment likely will not continue indefinitely.
+At December 31, 2019, approximately \$3.3 billion and \$0.3 billion of principal amounts outstanding under the Term Loan Facility and the Revolving Credit Facility (each as defined in Note 13.
+Debt), respectively, bear interest at variable rates.
+Any future borrowings by the Group could also have variable interest rates.
 As a result, to the extent we have not hedged against rising interest rates, an increase in the applicable benchmark interest rates would increase our cost of servicing our indebtedness and could have a material adverse effect on our business, financial condition, results of operations and cash flows.